Klimmex/Klimmex.github.io/README.md

 ### Information Collection and Use

 I take your privacy very seriously.
 Beyond the information Apple provides to developers, this app uses no third-party analytics or advertising frameworks.
-Color Fight X does not collect, transmit, distribute or sell personal data.
+This app does not collect, transmit, distribute or sell personal data.

 ### Links to Other Sites

 This service may contain links to other sites.
 If you click on a third-party link, you will be directed to that site.
 Note that these external sites are not operated by me.
-Therefore, I strongly advise you to review the Privacy Policy of these websites.
+Therefore, I strongly advise you to review the privacy policy of these websites.
 I have no control over and assume no responsibility for the content, privacy policies, or practices of any third-party sites or services.

 ### Changes to This Privacy Policy

-I may update our Privacy Policy from time to time.
+I may update this privacy policy from time to time.
 Thus, you are advised to review this page periodically for any changes.
-I will notify you of any changes by posting the new Privacy Policy on this page.
+I will notify you of any changes by posting the new privacy policy on this page.

-This policy is effective as of 2023-07-09
+This policy is effective as of 2023.

 ### Contact Us

-If you have any questions or suggestions about my Privacy Policy, do not hesitate to contact me using the contact details at the top of this page.

-## Game Changer X Privacy Policy

-### General

-This page is used to inform visitors regarding my policies with the collection, use, and disclosure of personal information if anyone decided to use my service.
-If you choose to use my service, then you agree to the collection and use of information in relation to this policy.
-I will not use or share your information with anyone except as described in this Privacy Policy.

-### Information Collection and Use

-I take your privacy very seriously.
-Beyond the information Apple provides to developers, this app uses no third-party analytics or advertising frameworks.
-Game Changer X does not collect, transmit, distribute or sell personal data.

-### Links to Other Sites

-This service may contain links to other sites.
-If you click on a third-party link, you will be directed to that site.
-Note that these external sites are not operated by me.
-Therefore, I strongly advise you to review the Privacy Policy of these websites.
-I have no control over and assume no responsibility for the content, privacy policies, or practices of any third-party sites or services.

-### Changes to This Privacy Policy

-I may update our Privacy Policy from time to time.
-Thus, you are advised to review this page periodically for any changes.
-I will notify you of any changes by posting the new Privacy Policy on this page.

-This policy is effective as of 2023-07-24

-### Contact Us

-If you have any questions or suggestions about my Privacy Policy, do not hesitate to contact me using the contact details at the top of this page.
+If you have any questions or suggestions about this privacy policy, do not hesitate to contact me using the contact details at the top of this page.